sergmoro1/laravel-imageable/README.md

 ## JS options

 Place the definition of parameters for uploading images for the model in one of the blade-templates.
+It is necessary to place the definition before the script `app.js`.
+Note that the model instance (in the example below `$post`) must be available in the blade template.
 ```
     <x-slot name="scripts">
       <script>var uploadOptions = <?= $post->uploadOptions() ?>;</script>